 \subsection{Problem definition}

-Following the literature~\cite{VinyalsBLKW16Matching}, we define an $N$-way $K$-shot task as an $N$-class classification problem with $K$ labeled support examples per class.
+The goal of few-shot classification is to construct a classifier using limited labeled examples.
+The challenge is the potential over-fitting or poor generalization problem.
+Following~\citep{VinyalsBLKW16Matching}, we define a few-shot classification problem as an $N$-way $K$-shot task, which has $N$ classes and each class has $K$ labeled support examples.
+We denote the labeled support set by $\mathcal{S} = \{(\vx_{i}, y_{i})\}_{i=1}^{N\times K}$; each $(\vx_{i}, y_{i})$ is a pair of an input (\eg, image) and a class label, where $y_i\in\{1,2,\cdots,N\}=[N]$.
 The value of $K$ is small, \eg, $K=1$ or $K=5$.
-The goal of few-shot learning (FSL) is to construct a classifier using the support set $\mathcal{S} = \{(\vx_{i}, y_{i})\}_{i=1}^{N\times K}$ of $N\times K$ examples.
-Each $(\vx_{i}, y_{i})\in\mathcal{S}$ is a pair of the instance and label, where $y\in\{1,2,\cdots,N\}=[N]$.
-To evaluate the quality of the resulting classifier, each task is usually associated with a set of query examples $\mathcal{Q}$, which is composed of examples of the same $N$ classes.
-The challenge of FSL is the potential over-fitting or poor generalization problem.
+To evaluate the quality of the resulting classifier, each task is associated with a query set $\mathcal{Q}$, which is composed of examples of the same $N$ classes.

-The core idea of meta-learning for FSL is to sample few-shot tasks $\sT = (\sS, \sQ)$ from a set of ``base'' classes, of which we instead have ample data per class, and learn \emph{how to build a classifier using limited data} from these tasks.
-After this so-called ``meta-training'' phase, we then proceed to the ``meta-testing'' phase to tackle the true few-shot tasks composed of ``novel'' classes that are disjoint from the ``base'' classes.
-It is worth noting that the number of total ``base'' (and ``novel'') classes is usually larger than $N$ (see \autoref{ss_exp_setup}).
-Thus, to construct an $N$-way $K$-shot task in both phases, one usually first samples $N$ classes randomly from the corresponding set of classes, and re-labels each sampled class by an index $c\in[N]$.
-Throughout the paper, we will use base and meta-training classes interchangeably, as well as novel and meta-testing classes.
+The core idea of meta-learning for few-shot classification is to sample few-shot tasks $\sT = (\sS, \sQ)$ from a set of ``base'' classes, of which we have ample examples per class.
+Meta-learning then learns the ability of \emph{``how to build a classifier using limited data''} from these tasks.
+After this \textbf{meta-training} phase, we then proceed to the \textbf{meta-testing} phase to tackle the true few-shot tasks that are composed of examples from ``novel'' classes.
+By default, the ``novel'' and ``base'' classes are disjoint.
+It is worth noting that the total number of ``base'' (and ``novel'') classes is usually larger than $N$ (see \autoref{ss_exp_setup}).
+Thus, to construct an $N$-way $K$-shot task in each phase, one usually first samples $N$ classes from the corresponding set of classes, and randomly re-labels each sampled class by an index $c\in[N]$.
+This randomness results in the so-called mutually-exclusive tasks~\citep{yin2020meta}.
+In this paper, we will use base (novel) and meta-training (meta-testing) classes interchangeably.

-\subsection{Model-Agnostic Meta-Learning (MAML)}
+\subsection{Model-agnostic meta-learning (MAML)}